2011–12 Norwich City F.C. season

 The 2011–12 season was the 110th season of football for Norwich City.
-It was their first season in the Premier League for six years following promotion from the Championship in 2010–11 as runners-up.
+It was their first season in the Premier League for six years following promotion from the Football League One as champions in 2009–10 and as runners-up in the Football League Championship the previous season.

 Norwich City ended the season in 12th place after winning their last league game 2–0 against Aston Villa on 13 May 2012.
 They collected 47 points from 38 games.